Communities in Schools of Atlanta

 Leocadia I. Zak was appointed the ninth president of Agnes Scott College in 2018.
-Under her leadership, the school has achieved record enrollment and fundraising, launched graduate programs, established the Sophomore Class Atlanta Leadership Experience, and been recognized for five consecutive years as the most innovative liberal arts college in the country by U.S. News & World Report.
+Under her leadership, the school has achieved record enrollment and fundraising, launched graduate programs and expanded graduate programs to include those with a focus on medical sciences, established the Sophomore Class Atlanta Leadership Experience (SCALE), and been recognized for six consecutive years as the most innovative liberal arts college in the country by U.S. News & World Report.
 Zak has an extensive background in international economic development and international project finance and served as an adjunct professor of law at Georgetown University School of Law.
 In 2010 she was appointed by President Barack Obama to serve as director of the U.S. Trade and Development Agency.

-Education: Mount Holyoke College, Northwestern University School of Law (JD)
+EDUCATION Mount Holyoke College, Northeastern University School of Law (JD)

 President and CEO

 Kevin Brown joined Piedmont Healthcare as president and CEO in 2013.
 Through an operating model that places the patient at the center of decision-making, Piedmont has produced outcomes that rival some of the best in the country.
 Under Brown’s watch, Piedmont has frequently earned more A grades from the Leapfrog Group, a nonprofit industry watch dog that rates hospitals on quality, than any other system in Georgia.
 He has been an advocate of transparency.
 Piedmont was the second hospital system in the nation to publish unedited patient reviews on physician profiles.
 Since 2013, the Piedmont system has nearly quadrupled in size, now serving over 3.4 million Georgians in more than 1,400 locations across the state.
 During his tenure, net revenues have gone from $1.5 billion to an expected $6.5 billion in FY 2023.
 Piedmont has also provided $1.4 billion in uncompensated care and community benefit programming over the past five years.
-He serves as a director of the Buckhead Coalition, Metro Atlanta Chamber of Commerce, Georgia Alliance of Community Hospitals, and the Holy Innocents Episcopal School.
+He serves on boards for the Buckhead Coalition, the Metro Atlanta Chamber, the Georgia Alliance of Community Hospitals, and Holy Innocents Episcopal School.

 Robert Bunch was named president of Anthem BlueCross BlueShield of Georgia in 2022.
 He had joined Anthem, Inc. in 2001 and most recently served as chief operating officer and chief client officer for Anthem National Accounts.
 Previously, he was the regional vice president of sales and account management, where he was responsible for profitable membership growth for the individual and small group market and the state of Georgia health benefit plan.
 Throughout his career at Anthem, Bunch has held various leadership positions including sales, account management, and product development; government and regulatory compliance; systems integration; and business migration activity, along with responsibility for various systems and application programming teams.
 Before coming to Anthem, Bunch was a consultant in the government and public services sector, working with multiple state Medicaid agencies.
 He also previously worked as an application programmer in the banking and credit card industries.